Modern flat screen, digital televisions all have the facility for wall bracket fixing. The larger the television, the larger the wall bracket.

 To hang our bracket we have used 70mm wall bolts with the associated wall plugs.
 The holes needed were 12mm but you should never try to drill this size hole without first drilling a smaller, pilot hole.

-As you can see from the image (right) we have used a 6mm drill for the pilot, then followed with the 12mm.
+As you can see from the image (below) we have used a 6mm drill for the pilot, then followed with the 12mm.
 First place the bracket on the wall at the chosen height and mark the hole position.

 The bracket (seen below) is heavy so fixing one coachscrew in position first allows you to "hang" the bracket on it while you mark and drill the other holes.